avery-rock/chiaroscuro/gallery.md

 ![Teapot drawing](images/drawings/teapot6.png)

-The demonstration image, with parameters to reduce drawing time to 10 minutes:
+The demonstration image for the graded presentation is shown below.
+This drawing was created in about 10 minutes.

 ![In-class demo image](images/drawings/teapot_demo.png)